This website uses cookies to improve functionality and tailor your browsing experience.

 · Deliver research and implementation projects that cross the barriers of primary, secondary and tertiary NHS care/social care

-· Build research capacity and teams to co-produce programmes of work prioritised by our Partners and local populations.
+· Build research capacity and teams to co-produce programmes of work prioritised by our members and local populations.

-PCCC will host partner-led projects, develop work from CLAHRC NWC and collaborate with other ARCs.
-Proposals co-developed and delivered with Partners and Public/Community advisers will be prioritised according to the needs of providers, commissioners and the populations they serve, and their potential to transform the quality and/or delivery of care.
-An overarching equity focus and co-production will be mainstreamed across all programmes, which will include smaller responsive mode projects and feasibility/pilot studies to underpin large external collaborative grant applications.
+PCCC hosts partner-led projects, develops work from CLAHRC NWC and collaborates with other ARCs.
+Proposals co-developed and delivered with members and Public Advisers are prioritised according to the needs of providers, commissioners and the populations they serve, and their potential to transform the quality and/or delivery of care.
+An overarching focus on equity and co-production is mainstreamed across all programmes, which includes smaller responsive mode projects and feasibility/pilot studies to underpin large external collaborative grant applications.

 Objectives